-In an era where more and more couples are opting for backyard weddings, a tree planting ceremony can be an amazing extra touch for your wedding day; planting a tree together in your home is a lovely way to remember your wedding day moving forward in life.
+With more couples opting for backyard weddings, a tree-planting ceremony can be a unique extra touch for your wedding day.
+Planting a tree together in your home is a lovely way to remember your wedding day moving forward in life.
 However, a tree ceremony can be carried out anywhere.
-You can simply take the tree in a pot to your wedding ceremony and then take it home with you afterwards to plant it in a place that may be special to both of you as a couple.
+You can take the tree in a pot to your wedding ceremony and then take it home with you afterward to plant it in a place that may be special to both of you as a couple.

-For this specific ceremony, there are multiple options for how you want it to play it out and we’d definitely suggest having a chat with your officiant to discuss the best way to do it but we’ll give you a quick run through plus some of the options you can interchange.
-Also, keep in mind that if you’d prefer, you can have this take place at your wedding reception rather than your ceremony.
-The choice is totally yours.
+For this specific ceremony, there are multiple options for how you want it to play it out, and we'd suggest having a chat with your officiant to discuss the best way to do it, but we'll give you a quick run through plus some of the options you can interchange.
+Also, keep in mind that if you'd prefer, you can have this take place at your wedding reception rather than your ceremony.
+The choice is yours.

 How Does A Tree Planting Ceremony Work?

-Firstly, as always, your officiant will give your guests a run through of what’s about to take place and the meaning behind it that fits you and your partner specifically while also explaining what type of tree you’ve chosen and why.
-After this, you’ll have your potted tree on a small table near, or off to the side, of the altar.
-This is where you and your partner will ‘plant the tree’ together by adding soil from the containers of soil and water from the watering can.
-Some couples choose to have their officiant talk throughout this process while others might play some music with meaning as a soundtrack to the ceremony or read out a poem, it’s totally up to you and your partner how you’ll carry that side of things out.
-For the tree itself, there are a few options here; you can plant a pre-potted tree by adding soil and water or you could choose the sapling of a tree and directly plant it into the ground, or into a pot, depending on where your ceremony is held.
+Firstly, your officiant will give your guests a run-through of what's about to occur and the meaning behind it that fits you and your partner precisely.
+The officiant will also explain what type of tree you've chosen and why.
+Next, you'll have your potted tree on a small table near or off to the side of the altar.
+This is where you and your partner will 'plant the tree' together by adding soil from the containers of soil and water from the watering can.
+Some couples choose to have their officiant talk throughout this process, while others might play some music with meaning as a soundtrack to the ceremony or read out a poem.
+It's totally up to you and your partner how you'll carry that side of things out.
+There are a few options here; you can plant a pre-potted tree by adding soil and water, or you could choose the sapling of a tree and directly plant it into the ground, or a pot, depending on where your ceremony is held.

 - Two decorated containers of soil.
-You can get these from anywhere and decorate them to match the theme of your wedding.
-Places such as supermarkets, Bunnings, etc. The soil can generally be purchased from the same places too.
+You can get these from anywhere and decorate them to match your wedding theme—places such as supermarkets, Bunnings, etc. You can purchase the soil from the same places too.

-- A watering can + water. (for the water, it could be a good idea to take the watering can on it’s own + a bottle of water, and fill the can up at your venue.
-While the venue will always have their own water, pre-planning is always a good idea, just incase!)
+- A watering can + water. (for the water, it could be a good idea to take the watering can on its own + a bottle of water, and fill the can up at your venue.
+While the venue will always have their water, pre-planning is always a good idea, just in case!)